Red Legs Greaves: Capture and escape

 After the raid, Greaves was able to retire from piracy and settled down to the life of a gentleman farmer in Nevis.
-However, after being recognized by one of his former victims, he was turned in to authorities to collect the reward offered for his capture.
+However, after being recognized by one of his former victims, he was turned into authorities to collect the reward offered for his capture.

-Greaves was found guilty of piracy and, despite his reputation, no leniency was shown towards him and he was sentenced to be hanged in chains.
+Greaves was found guilty of piracy, and despite his reputation, no leniency was shown towards him.
+He was sentenced to be hanged in chains.
 While imprisoned in the prison dungeon to await his execution, the town was submerged by an earthquake.
 Greaves was one of the few survivors and was eventually picked up by a whaling ship.
 Some stories of Greaves describe his escape from prison in Port Royal, Jamaica, which was damaged by an earthquake and tidal wave in 1692.
 Other accounts claim he had been imprisoned on Nevis, which is alternately describes as suffering its own earthquake and tidal wave in either 1680 or 1690.

 In gratitude, he joined the crew of the whaling ship and later became a pirate hunter, eventually earning a royal pardon for his efforts in the capture of a pirate ship which had been raiding local whaling fleets.
 After his pardon, he again retired to a plantation and became known as a philanthropist in his later years, donating much of his wealth to various island charities and public works before his death of natural causes.